-Native advertising is the practice of placing advertising within ‘natural’ frames of reference for the viewer – that is, where the advertising adopts and extends elements of the setting in which it is placed.
-The result is a much more natural (and hence often more relatable) form of advertising than tends to be offered by more traditional forms of media.
+Native advertising is the practice of placing advertising within ‘natural’ frames of reference for the viewer.
+It's where the advertising adopts and extends elements of the setting in which it is placed.
+The result is a much more natural form of advertising.

-No doubt you’ll be seeing it in a setting very close to you shortly, so keep a look out and see if you can spot some good examples.
+No doubt you’ll be seeing it in a setting very close to you shortly.
+Keep a lookout and see if you can spot some good examples.

 2. Marketing Measurement with Meaning

 Tired of your marketing analytics only telling some of the story … and even then, not a very good one?
 Daniel Newman, Forbes contributor, has identified analytics 2.0 – that is, the next, more sophisticated generation of marketing metrics – as being one of the key trends that will emerge in 2017.

 The advent of analytics 2.0 will see an alignment of a customer-centric focus with key outcome measures shaping ROI, including customer retention and revenue.

 The way to do it?
 Companies need to begin by ensuring that meaning drives data collection and performance monitoring strategies, and not the other way around.

 3. Intentional Content Marketing